shrivastav-05/ReelMind-AI/README.md

 # Movie Recommendation System

-## AI-Powered E-commerce Return Prediction System
+## AI-Powered Movie Recommendation System

 **Discover movies you are likely to enjoy using an intelligent Machine Learning-based recommendation system.**